Spl0itable/nosflare/README.md

 ## Roadmap

 The current release of Nosflare is primarily focused on [basic protocol flow](https://github.com/nostr-protocol/nips/blob/master/01.md) usage.
-This ensures the content of events aka "notes" is stored and retrieved very quickly.
+This ensures events are stored and retrieved very quickly.
 However, the following is a non-exhaustive list of planned features:

-- Allowlisting and Blocklisting of event kinds and pubkeys
 - "Pay-to-relay" (charging sats for access)
 - Client authorization (NIP-42)
 - File storage through Cloudflare R2 bucket (NIP-96)
+- Encrypted DMs (NIP-44)

 ## Contributing